Heisenberg-limited quantum phase estimation of multiple eigenvalues with few control qubits: Conclusion

 The second is the need for adaptive choices of $k_d$ to solve the phase matching problem.
 It is unclear to us how far this problem extends; although Lemma~\ref{lem:phase_matching_solution} provides a practical solution, others may still exist.
 Another open question with respect to Algorithm \ref{alg:adaptive} is whether one can remove the need to choose real-valued multipliers $\kappa_d$ and restrict to integer choices.
 Restricting $\kappa_d\in\NN$ would significantly simplify some technical issues, i.e. the applicability of Lemma \ref{lem:normscaling} and the need for shifting phases in step \ref{step:shift} of Alg.~\ref{alg:adaptive}, but we don't know how to prove a version of Lemma~\ref{lem:phase_matching_solution} for $\kappa_d\in\NN$.
 In fact, we don't know whether there is a fundamental difference in performance between only using data obtained with integer $k$ in $g(k)$ versus data obtain with real-valued, --in practice rational--, $k$ in $g(k)$.

-We have assumed in our problem description, Def.~\ref{def:MEEP}, that the spectrum in the input state is discrete consisting of $n_{\phi}$ phases with probability above some cut-off.
+We have assumed in our problem description, Def.~\ref{def:MEEP}, that the spectrum in the input state is discrete consisting of $n_{\phi}$ phases with amplitudes above some cut-off.
 In practice this condition may not be fulfilled and thus studying the performance of the algorithms on more typical spectra induced by many-body Hamiltonians and easy-to-prepare input states will be of interest.
+The scaling of our (provable) Heisenberg-limited algorithm in $n_{\phi}$ is also rather poor [$O(n_{\phi}^{24})$ as described], as we have not attempted to optimize this aspect.
+This should in principle be immediately reducible to $O(n_{\phi}^3\delta^{-1}+n_{\phi}^6)$ under the assumption that the matrix pencil method continues to achieves the dense sampling limit when estimating multiple eigenvalue, however we do not know a proof of this.
+In principle linear scaling with $n_{\phi}$ should be achievable (or even sub-linear if the methods of~\cite{Lin20Preparation} could be applied in this setting); optimizing this is a clear target for future work.

 A direction for future research is to make this algorithm efficient in practice (i.e. improve the parameter dependence and the practical run time) or devise yet-different Heisenberg-scaling algorithms and examine their performance in the presence of experimentally-noisy signals $g(k)$.